-[TR_SOMEIP_00030] For interoperability reasons the header layout shall be identical for all scales of the SOME/IP and is shown in the Figure 6.1.
+[TR_SOMEIP_00030] [For interoperability reasons the header layout shall be identical for all implementations of SOME/IP and is shown in the Figure 6.1.
 The fields are presented in transmission order; i.e. the fields on the top left are transmitted first.
 In the following sections the different header fields and their usage is being described.